 What is a BIB (Bag in Box)?

-It is a wine format that is presented in a plastic bag inside a carton package.
-The plastic bag incorporates a tap at the bottom that makes it easier to serve the wine.
+It’s a wine format that is presented in a plastic bag inside a carton package.
+The plastic bag incorporates a tap at the bottom that makes easier to serve the wine.
 A comfortable way of serving wine and that allows the perfect preservation of its organoleptic characteristics.

-These advantages explain the reason why this format is growing around the world.
+These advantages are the reason why this format is growing around the world.

-To get this we need suitable facilities, for this reason our bottle lines are perfectly adapted to be able to produce all kinds of products.
+To achieve this we need suitable facilities, for this reason our bottling lines are perfectly adapted to be able to produce all kind of products.

 Currently, we have installed a new Bag in Box (BIB) line that allows us to make different sizes: 1, 3, 5 or 10 liters, increasing our production capacity.